This article originally appeared on VICE Canada.

 But it's more than that.
 There is an ingrained social stigma attached to menstrual blood and the act of menstruation.
 While the taxes on these products reduce access to them, the social stigmas and attitudes therein decrease that access even further.
 Even I am embarrassed when the clerk ringing up my tampon order at the pharmacy is a non-bleeder.
 Most times, I won't even bother buying if there isn't a woman behind the counter.
 Sometimes the need for these products isn't worth the knowing looks, smirks, and shade thrown my way.

-Of course, commercials for tampons and pads reinforce the obnoxious shaming—"avoid messy spills and odours" is a common refrain.
-And let's not forget that there is the rare risk of Toxic Shock Syndrome associated with using tampons.
+Of course, commercials for tampons and pads reinforce the obnoxious shaming—"avoid messy spills and odors" is a common refrain.
+And let's not forget that there is the rare risk of toxic shock syndrome associated with using tampons.
 If left untreated, TSS can prove fatal.
 Since tampon packaging almost always includes a warning label, rates are on the decline, but serious incidents still occur.

 Coupled with the social constraints, the financial constraints created by extra taxes are not insignificant.
 Many women suffer from a host of reproductive issues that can cause menorrhagia (heavy bleeding), forcing the need to spend extra on supplies.
-Such conditions include but are not limited to: hormone imbalances, Polycystic Ovarian Syndrome, uterine fibroids, polyps, adenomyosis, cancer, Von Willebrand's Disease, pelvic inflammatory disease, and endometriosis.
-Apart from the fact that I now want to name my band Von Willebrand's Disease, this is noteworthy stuff.
-For decades, people who are forced go through tampons like some of us go through Q-tips have had to suffer the indignity of their condition in addition to a tax that told them their absotively-posolutely-necessary pads and tampons were "non-essential/luxury items."
+Such conditions include but are not limited to hormone imbalances, polycystic ovarian syndrome, uterine fibroids, polyps, adenomyosis, cancer, Von Willebrand disease, pelvic inflammatory disease, and endometriosis.
+Apart from the fact that I now want to name my band Von Willebrand Disease, this is noteworthy stuff.
+For decades, people who are forced go through tampons like some of us go through Q-tips have had to suffer the indignity of their condition in addition to a tax that told them their absotively-posolutely necessary pads and tampons were "nonessential/luxury items."

 For the Greek chorus of devil's advocates out there, ready to shit on the notion that pads and tampons might be essential, let's just reflect for a moment upon the items that the federal government has already exempted from GST: human sperm (how much do people charge for that?
 Asking for a friend), wedding cakes (because you can't have the latter without the former?), incontinence products like Depends, and cocktail cherries.